-The flexibility of choosing to study the geographic locations and time periods you are interested in allows you to acquire skills for whatever career you decide to pursue.
-The history MA program combines dynamic classes taught by ASU's distinguished faculty in an online or on-ground environment with an emphasis on the development of analytical and communication skills.
+The flexibility of choosing to study the geographic locations and time periods you are interested in allows you to pursue topics which spark your passion.
+The intensive coursework allows you to acquire skills for whatever career you decide to pursue.

-By learning the traditional education of philosophy and the teachings of current philosophical topics, you will be prepared for a future in education or the workforce with foundational skills that support philosophical thinking.
+By learning the teachings of philosophy and current philosophical topics, you are prepared for a future in education or the workforce with foundational skills that support philosophical thinking.

-With access to top philosophical thinkers, you can earn an interdisciplinary PhD degree that impacts many sectors of the world, including law, medicine, religion and politics.
+With access to top philosophical thinkers, you can earn an interdisciplinary PhD degree that enables you to make an impact on the world in your choice of fields, such as, law, medicine, religion and politics.

-The religious studies MA program goes beyond the history and foundation of the world's religions.
-The program's curriculum includes comparative topics that put religion in the forefront of many modern-day themes, from which you will receive a broad understanding of all religions.
+Go beyond the history and foundation of the world's religions to look at comparative topics that put religion in the forefront of many modern-day themes in this master's degree program, from which you can receive a broad understanding of all religions.

-The academic study of religion is a central component of the humanities and has become increasingly recognized as a critical tool in understanding society and politics in a globalized world.
-You will graduate with a firm understanding of the role religion plays in today's world and with an expertise that prepares you for careers in academia and beyond.
+Gain a firm understanding of the role religion plays in today's world and the expertise that prepares you for careers in academia and beyond.

 ASU faculty, historians of the National WWII Museum and unique archival resources provide you with an in-depth understanding of the effects of World War II on current and future world events.
 This first-of-its-kind program is a unique partnership between ASU and the National WWII Museum and is taught online.